RyanLeiTaiwan/datasciencecoursera/03_Getting-and-Cleaning-Data/hw1/README.md

 * 66 mean-and-std-related variables + 1 activity + 1 subject = 68 columns.
   * NOTE: Be careful with regular expressions!
 There are 13 column names with "meanFreq()" that SHOULD NOT be included.
 So in tidy, there should only be 68 instead of 81 columns!!

-You can use read.table("tidy.txt", header = TRUE) to read the data and compare with the correct answers.
+You can use compare the **tidy** object with what you believe is the correct answer.
+You can also use read.table("tidy.txt", header = TRUE) to read the exported data.

 However, you may only compare numeric and factor values.
 The variable names and factor levels behave differently when they are read back.